satss/popularityScorer/docs/Solution.md

 ### Choice of Database
   - I decided to go here with nosql database since I am currently dealing with unstructured data for evaluation of popularity.
-Currently, we have only 3 params and in the future might be more github params adjusted and hence choose mongodb (could have also been elasticsearch )
+Currently, we have only 3 params and in the future might be more GitHub params adjusted and hence choose mongodb (could have also been elasticsearch )

 ####  Note:
   - Currently, I have also not created a scheduler lock which might be crucial when you have pods running, and you want to assign a job to one particular leader
-  - Currently the user is only able to update a score of the github repository
+  - Currently, the user is able to update a score of the GitHub repository that he can search via repoCreatedAt and language
+  - For simplicity whenever a GitHub repo fields are updated such as (stars or pushedAt etc) currently we are not re-fetching using search api since it could be cumbersome.